Body Of Woman Found In Barrel On Bergen Street Was Carted Out Of NYC Building, Report Says

 The New York Post, quoting law enforcement sources, reported Thursday that Flanagan worked as an escort and was identified through fingerprints.

-Her family member confirmed that Flanagan – who previously had addresses in Greenwich and Stamford, CT, as well as Plymouth, PA -- had a criminal record.
+Her family member confirmed that Flanagan – who also had previous addresses in Greenwich and Stamford, CT, as well as Plymouth, PA -- had a criminal record.

 A computer check confirmed arrests for offenses that included assault, child endangerment, criminal mischief, probation violations and failing to appear in court.